-If a parent states a preference for any of the 3 maintained schools and indicate their reason for doing so is 'medical', then they are required to send a supporting letter from a professional practitioner.
-The supporting evidence should set out the particular reasons why the school in question is the most suitable school and the difficulties it would cause if their child had to travel to another school.
+If a parent states a preference for this school and indicates their reason for doing so is 'medical', then they are required to send a supporting letter from a professional practitioner.
+The supporting evidence should set out the particular reasons why this school is the most suitable school and the difficulties it would cause if their child had to travel to another school.
 Permission from parents must be given to share this information.